-(1) Enjoin, pursuant to Sections 286.011(2) and 286.0114(6), Florida Statutes, from doing any of the following:

-Defendants, and all persons and entities acting under their direction or in concert with them, a.
-When future meetings are held in counties containing one or more cities with a public transportation system, holding those meetings in locations that are not accessible by public transportation.

-b.
-Holding any future meeting at a location that charges attendees for parking.

-c.
-Failing to prominently inform the public in all publicly-available materials listing the meeting location and time that any parking costs normally charged by the meeting location are waived for meeting attendees.

-d.
-Failing to give members of the public reasonable notice of the time at which public comment will be taken in any future public meetings.
+- Enjoin, pursuant to Sections 286.011(2) and 286.0114(6), Defendants, and all persons and entities acting under their direction or in concert with them, from doing any of the following: - a.
+Holding any future public meeting at a location that is not accessible from the nearest urban center by public transportation. - b.
+Holding any future meeting at a location that charges attendees for parking. - c.
+Holding any future meeting at a location that ordinarily charges for parking but waives that cost for meeting attendees without prominently informing the public of that fact in all publicly-available materials listing the meeting location and time. - d.
+Giving members of the public unreasonable notice or no notice of meetings, including telephonic meetings. - e.
+Giving members of the public unreasonable notice of the time at which public comment will be taken in any future public meetings. - f.
+Making further recommendations to the legislature without providing Plaintiffs an opportunity to make the comments they were denied an opportunity to present at the October 16 and 31 meetings.